opendocsg/slw-judgments-backfill/2015_SGHC_111/report.md

 92     It is only the second and third additional alternative claims to which any rational objection can be taken.
 The objection is that they are premised not on Geocon’s existing case advanced on the reimbursement basis but instead adopt as part of Geocon’s positive case the defence advanced by _Multistar_ that the Multistar/Geocon subcontract is a lump sum contract subject only to variations.
 The effect of the amendments, Multistar submits, is that Geocon is attempting impermissibly to put forward a new alternative positive case which is inconsistent with its existing positive case.

 93     Multistar’s submission is misconceived.
 A plaintiff may legitimately plead inconsistent cases in the alternative so long as the inconsistency does not offend common sense.
-An obvious example which offends common sense is where the pleader asserts two inconsistent versions of the facts in a situation where he knows or must know that one version is false: _Ng Chee Weng v Lim Jit Ming Bryan and another_ [2012] 1 SLR 457 at [37] following _Brailsford v Tobie_ (1888) 10 ALT 194.
+An obvious example which offends common sense is where the pleader asserts two inconsistent versions of the facts in a situation where he knows or must know that one version is false: _Ng Chee Weng v Lim Jit Ming Bryan and another_ <span class="citation">[2012] 1 SLR 457</span> at [37] following _Brailsford v Tobie_ (1888) 10 ALT 194.

 94     It does not offend common sense for Geocon to advance a claim on the lump sum basis in the alternative to its existing claim on the reimbursement basis.
 The point of divergence between the two